bdlukaa/rounded_background_text/README.md

 The max allowed value is `20.0`.
 The min is `0.0`

-### Known issues with the text field

-- It can't be scrollable.
-Instead, as a workaround, the text is scaled down to fit the available space

 ### Deep dive

 This section explains, with details, how the background painting works.